 Which? research and data provides valuable evidence to support CPIN representatives in their work.
 In 2018 CPIN collaborated with Which?, Electrical Safety First and the London Fire Brigade to improve safety standards for domestic appliances to reduce the risk of fire.
 A spokesperson from Which? says: “Standards play an important role in consumer protection by providing a framework that helps businesses comply with legislation.
 British standards are also used in a lot of the comparative product testing that Which? undertakes.”

-CPIN works closely with RoSPA and the Child Accident Prevention Trust (CAPT) to make sure that standards minimize potential risks to children.
-CAPT’s CEO says: “We have been collaborating with CPIN to contribute to a new standard for button batteries to make it harder for children to access potentially lethal batteries in everyday household products such as remote controls, gaming headsets and tea lights.
+Katrina Phillips, Chief Executive of the Child Accident Prevention Trust, said: “We have been collaborating with CPIN to contribute to a new standard for button batteries to make it harder for children to access potentially lethal batteries in everyday household products such as remote controls, gaming headsets and tea lights.
 Standards are vital in helping to protect children and reassuring parents that what they’re buying is safe.
-We’re very pleased to work with CPIN to help improve product safety.”
+The organisations have all worked hard together with other stakeholders to produce a standard for button batteries.’’

 How to get involved